smajors/udacity-fullstack-js-project1/readme.md

 #### How to use the project

-The very first thing is to create the folder structure for the assets.
-In */projectroot/dist/assets/full*, where *projectroot* is the root of the project on your filesystem, create the *assets* folder.
-Inside this folder, create two folders: *full* and *resized*.
+*Note: **npm run test** will create the needed folder structure in /projectroot/assets/.
+You should run the tests before running the application.*

 The bare minimum to start the project is to run **npm run buildandrun** to start the application and have it be ready for input.